tom-seddon/b2/doc/Debug-version.md

 isn't possible to step just one CPU at a time.

-Also note that the system will stop when it hits a breakpoint on either CPU,meaning a breakpoint for one CPU could interrupt a step operation for the other.
-Debugging code on two CPUs simultaneously isn't very well supported at the moment.
+Also note that the system will stop when it hits a breakpoint on either CPU, meaning a breakpoint for one CPU could interrupt a step operation for the other.
+Debugging code on two CPUs simultaneously is inevitably going to be a little inconvenient.

 ## `CRTC Debug`, `Video ULA Debug`, `System VIA Debug`, `User VIA Debug`, `NVRAM Debug` ##